ralujf/chiryo/README.md

 ### Chiryo ###
 #### Abstract ####

-Mental health is becoming an increasingly prevalent issue in society, this project explores how to address this.
+Mental health is becoming an increasingly prevalent issue in society, this project explores how to address this using a novel GenAI approach.

 #### Setup #####

 In order to run the project locally, you will require the following:
 MongoDB - Account (with set up Mongo Cluster)
 Google API Key (Google Console/Google AI Studio)
+Node - LTS

 The above will provide the environment variable values for: